Projecting-Success-Solutions-Portal/Hack-24/Challenge 2/Team 2D/Solution Documentation.md

 ## **3. About Project:Hack**
 This documentation was created as part of **Project:Hack** – a hackathon run by **Projecting Success** for the **Project Data Analytics** community.
 The goal is to leverage historical risk data, predictive analytics, and Power BI dashboards to enhance risk management capabilities.

----
-Would you like to refine or add any additional details? 🚀